↑

 5. Stir in the miso, sesame oil, and low-sodium tamari.

-As written, this recipe is meant to be one serving.
-If you change the number of servings on the recipe card, all ingredient amounts are adjusted for you.
-Choose the number of servings you want using the slider that pops up when you hover over “1” serving.
+As written, this recipe serves one.
+If you change the number of servings on the recipe card below, the ingredient amounts are automatically adjusted when you choose the number of servings on the slider.
 Do this before printing the recipe, and the adjusted measurements will be there.

 1. Crack the egg into a small bowl and whisk well.